 As explained in Exporting a firing system script for flame systems, there are two ways to setup a DMX flame show, either: 1) each flame unit has its own DMX universe, or 2) each flame has its own range of DMX channels in a shared DMX universe.
 The Pyromac firing system is designed to support a single DMX universe that is shared by all the modules, and thus by all the flame units.
 So that makes the choice easy for this show: (2) is the only option.

 After designing the show, you will do the menu item, “Addressing > Address show” to assign firing system addresses and DMX parameters to all the effects in the show; and then you’ll do the final step, “File > Export > Export firing system script(s)…” to export a script for your Pyromac firing system.
-The addressing functions in Finale 3D depend on two things: 1) parameters in the addressing dialog, and 2) position properties, which you can edit by right-clicking the positions and selecting “Edit position properties…” from the context menu.
-Let’s begin by looking at the position properties, shown in Figure 3 for one of the flame positions.
+The addressing functions depend on position DMX properties, which you can edit by right-clicking the positions and selecting “Configure as DMX fixture…” from the context menu.
+This menu item is also what will turn the yellow disk (pyro) positions into blue square DMX fixtures, as shown in the Figure 1 and Figure 2.
+The menu item brings up the dialog shown in Figure 3.

 Designing the show